Physical Degradation Model-Guided Interferometric Hyperspectral Reconstruction with Unfolding Transformer: Experiments

 \subsection{Degradation Model Validation}

 To verify the effectiveness of our degradation model, we train the 5-stage IHRUT network with data simulated from our model along with 6 comparative models, and analyze the reconstruction performance on real testing dataset.
-Among these models, traditional model \( m_1 \) is used for guiding traditional reconstruction method instead of data synthesis.
-The models \( m_2 \) and \( m_3 \) include the introduction of Gaussian white noise model for comparison with our noise model, while \( m_4 \) to \( m_6 \) are ablation models of our model.
-The experimental results are shown in Tab. \ref{tab:exp3}.
-Our degradation model significantly outperforms traditional models (+12 dB).
-Compared to noise models in \( m_2 \) and \( m_3 \), our sensor-wise noise model is more accurate (+1.3 dB).
-Furthermore, the results of \( m_4 \) to \( m_6 \) validate the effectiveness of each degradation component in the model, particularly the introduction of \( e \) that enhances robustness (+0.18 dB).
+Among these models, model \( m_1 \) is used for guiding traditional reconstruction.
+The models \( m_2 \) and \( m_3 \) serves as ablations of our optical parts (such as $\mathbf{M}$). \( m_4 \) and \( m_5 \) are equipped with Gaussian white noise and standard noise model ($\mathbf{N}_{shot},\mathbf{N}_{read}$) for comparison.
+With our design of pixel-wise noise modeling for the stripe-pattern noise distribution, \( m_6 \) outperforms standard noise model by 0.64dB.
+Furthermore, the introduction of \( e \) effectively enhances robustness (+0.18 dB).
 The comparative results validates the rationality and accuracy of our degradation model structure.